 Common Literary Devices

-Students should be familiar with the following literary devices:
+Students preparing for the 11-plus should focus on identifying and understanding the following literary devices:

 Effects on the Reader